Ford Mustang Mach-E review

 Power outputs range from 265bhp for the Standard Range cars, through to the 290bhp RWD Extended Range model and the AWD Extended Range version with 346bhp.
 The top-of-the-range Mach-E GT offers 480bhp and a staggering 860Nm of torque.

 The ability to travel a reasonable distance on a single charge is often uppermost in the minds of potential customers, and particularly those who aren’t used to their car being solely reliant on all-electric power.

 If you opt for a Mustang Mach-E RWD Extended Range version you’ll benefit from up to 379 miles on the road without needing to top up the battery.
 There are inevitable compromises with selecting a cheaper variant, but Ford claims even the AWD Standard Range car will deliver 248 miles before you need to plug in.

 Standard equipment is generous with a substantial 15.5-inch, portrait-style touchscreen given pride of place at the center of the dash, while other creature comforts include heated front seats, a heated steering wheel, a smartphone charging pad, adaptive cruise control and front and rear parking sensors.

-If you decide to upgrade to the AWD Extended Range version, or even the limited-run First Edition spec, then you’ll not want for much.
+If you decide to upgrade to the AWD Extended Range version then you’ll not want for much.
 A ten-speaker B&O audio system is thrown in, along with a panoramic glass roof, a powered tailgate and an Active Park Assist function.

 In this review

-- 1Verdict - currently readingIf you’re after a stylish, practical and refined all-electric family SUV, then the Ford Mustang Mach-E is worth serious consideration
+- 1Verdict - currently readingBuyers looking for a stylish, all-electric family SUV that's good to drive, should definitely consider the Ford Mustang Mach-E

 - 3Range, charging and running costsWith a practical range and fast-charging capability, the Mustang Mach-E is primed to fit seamlessly into family life